Anatomy (film): Release

 Anatomy opened on 386 screens and grossed 3.9 million Deutsche Marks over the four-day weekend from 320,000 admissions, placing fourth at the German box office.
+It grossed $10 million in its first six weeks in German-speaking Europe.
 The film had its North American premiere at the Fantasia International Film Festival on July 25, 2000, where it won a prize in the Best International Film category.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 62% based on 12 reviews, with a weighted average rating of 5.3/10.
+On Rotten Tomatoes, the film holds an approval rating of 62% based on 13 reviews.
 On Metacritic, the film has a weighted average score of 33 out of 100, based on 4 critics, indicating "Generally unfavorable reviews".

 Dennis Schwartz from Ozus' World Movie Reviews gave the film a grade B, calling it "both eerily written and directed".
 Stephen Holden from The New York Times gave the film a negative review, stating that the film "lacks the raucous, anything-for-a-shock carnival humor of its American prototypes".